-The applicant must submit its full budget, including projected income, for the organization's current fiscal year, using a format as least as detailed as that presented in Appendix 2.
-Also, the applicant should submit a comparison of budgeted versus actual income and expenses to date.
+The Applicant must submit its full budget, including projected income, for the organization's current fiscal year, using a format at least as detailed as that presented in Appendix 2.
+Also, the Applicant should submit a comparison of budgeted versus actual income and expenses to date.